Witt groups of Grassmann varieties: Abstract

 \section{Abstract}

-We compute the total Witt groups of (split) Grassmann varieties, over any regular base~$X$.
-The answer is a free module over the total Witt ring of~$X$.
+We compute the Witt groups of split Grassmann varieties, over any regular base~$X$.
+The answer is that the total Witt group of the Grassmannian is a free module over the total Witt ring of~$X$.
 We provide an explicit basis for this free module, which is indexed by a special class of Young diagrams, that we call \emph{even} Young diagrams.